 How Much Food is Wasted

-The Food and Agriculture Organization (FAO) estimated in 2011 that a staggering one third of all food that is produced in the world, is never eaten.
+The Food and Agriculture Organization (FAO) estimated in 2011 that a staggering one-third of all food that is produced in the world is never eaten.
 In the United States this percentage is even higher, with 40% of all food wasted.
-At the same time, 42 million Americans are food insecure (Coleman-Jensen et al., 2016) which means that they lack a consistent access to enough food for an active, healthy life.
+At the same time, 42 million Americans are food insecure (Coleman-Jensen et al., 2016) which means that they lack consistency access to enough food for an active, healthy life.
 Right here in San Diego County 1 in 7 people face food insecurity, representing more than 10% of the population of the County.

 Where Waste Happens